amsmite001/Soft_Eng/Jupyter_README.md

 ```

 This will mimic a restart if necessary.
 You can see the server status with the `status` flag instead of `start/stop`.

+sudo journalctl -u jupyterhub gives you access to the full Jupyterhub log.